Angelo-Pio/IoT_Individual_Assignment/README.md

 We want to find out which is the real maximum sampling frequency we can achieve using the ADC pin of our esp32 board, the sampling frequency is measured in Hz.
-The function _find\_max\_freq()_ is called in the _loop()_ so it is in a infinite loop where it reads a value from an analog pin enabled for ADC and increases a counter, after 1 second the counter is printed on the serial output and its value is reset to 0, giving us the number of samples taken in one seconds, hence the sampling frequency.
+The function _find\_max\_freq()_ is called in the _loop()_ so it is in a infinite loop where it reads a value from an analog pin enabled for ADC and increases a counter, after 1 second the counter is printed on the serial output and its value is reset to 0, giving us the number of samples taken in one second, hence the sampling frequency.
 The output of this function is the following:

 ```